What is Healthy Schools, Healthy People, It’s a SNAP!?

 What are the key handwashing messages?

-The deadline for entry for national recognition is generally December 1.
+The deadline to apply for national recognition is January 31.

 How will the school projects, activities and campaigns be evaluated for the national recognition?

 Projects, activities and campaigns, that are submitted for the national award recognition, will be evaluated on

 - Ability for other schools or communities to replicate your project

 - Adherence to guidelines (must use key handwashing messages)

 - How many others (students, family friends, etc) did you share the key handwashing messages with?

 - What are your ideas for sharing the messages in the future?